eitelvolkerts/poweragent-standalone/README.md

-# sepolia-agent
+# Standalone agent
-Sepolia poweragent for use without dappnode
+Standalone PowerAgent package for use without dappnode

 To install, perform the following:
 1. Clone the directory